varun570/UMBC-DATA606-Capstone/docs/report.md

   - LSTM

 ## 2. Training Procedure:
-For Regression based prediction we are using Linear Regression, Support Vector Machine Regressor, KNN and for time series analysis utilized ARIMA.
-And cpming to neural network LSTM is utlilized
+For Regression-based prediction, we are using Linear Regression, Support Vector Machine Regressor, KNN, and time series analysis utilizing ARIMA.
+And coming to neural network LSTM is utilized

 ## 3. Python Packages:
 We will primarily use the following Python packages for model training and evaluation: